How to Cook, Cut, Store, and Enjoy It

 Cooking Methods for Each Daikon Part

-This long white root vegetable offers versatility in preparation, but you might not be sure how to cook it!
+This long, white root vegetable offers versatility in preparation, but you may not know how to cook it!
 As previously mentioned, daikon has different flavors from top to bottom; the sweet and juicy top part works perfectly for a raw daikon recipe, while the peppery bottom is excellent for spices or sauces.
 Let’s find out more!

 Top Root